Research: Epiphone serial numbers and production estimates (1931–1956)

 - Acoustic instruments of 1947 (W year) are currently assigned to SN range 55850–57099 = 1250 units.

-- Based on the data of only 130 registered SN/model pairs, interpolation allows for reliable identification of 1108 SN/model pairs = about 90% of the estimated 1250 instruments in that range/period.
+- Based on the data of just 146 registered SN/model pairs, interpolation allows for reliable identification of 1103 SN/model pairs = about 90% of the estimated 1250 instruments in that range/period.

-- About 124 SNs are placed outside assumed model batches and can not yet be reliably assigned to models (see column "Extrapol").
+- About 129 SNs are placed in the "gaps" outside assumed model batches and can not yet be reliably assigned to models (see column "Extrapol").
 However estimated model totals can be calculated by extrapolation methods (see column "Est. total extrapol").

-Although these estimates are still somewhat speculative and approximate at best, they are certainly based on a much larger data sample of higher quality than that on which previous research was based.
+Although these estimates are still approximate at best, they are certainly based on a much larger data sample of higher quality than that on which previous research was based.
 And the estimates will keep getting more precise as the database of documented SN/model pairs is growing.

 6. SNs of Epiphone electric stringed instrumentsEpiphone used several different SN systems for their electric stringed instruments over the years (see Fig. 8).